Managing Money with WooPayments

 • Restricted Soon: Your account is active, but there’s a deadline by which you must provide more information.
 If you don’t meet the deadline, your account will become Restricted.

-• Restricted: Your ability to take payments and/or receive deposits has disabled until we can collect additional information.
+• Restricted: Your ability to take payments and/or receive payouts has disabled until we can collect additional information.
 You’ll receive an email about the situation.

-• Under Review: Your ability to take payments and/or receive deposits has been disabled until our team can review your account.
+• Under Review: Your ability to take payments and/or receive payouts has been disabled until our team can review your account.

 • Rejected: Your account was permanently disabled by us or our payments partner.